wolfSSL/wolfBoot/IDE/AURIX/README.md

 6. Build the test-app project using the same procedure as in step (4), except choosing the `test-app` eclipse project.
 Note that the build process contains a custom post-build step that converts the application `elf` file into a `.bin` file using `tricore-elf-objcopy`, which can then be signed by the wolfBoot key tools in the following step
 7. Sign the generated test-app binary using the wolfBoot keytools
     1. Open a WSL terminal and navigate to `wolfBoot/tools/scripts/tc3xx`
-    2. Run `./gen-tc3xx-signed-test-apps-debug.sh` or `gen-tc3xx-signed-test-apps-release.sh` to sign either the debug or release build, respectively.
+    2. Run `./wbaurixtool.sh sign --debug` or `./wbaurixtool.sh sign` to sign either the debug or release build, respectively.
 This creates the signed image files `test-app_v1_signed.bin` and `test-app_v2_signed.bin` in the test-app output build directory.
 The v1 image is the initial image that will be loaded to the `BOOT` partition, and the v2 image is the update image that will be loaded to the `UPDATE` partition.

 ```
-$ ./gen-tc3xx-signed-test-apps-release.sh
+$ ./wbaurixtool.sh sign
-+ ../../keytools/sign --ecc256 --sha256 '../../../IDE/AURIX/test-app/TriCore Release (GCC)/test-app.bin' ../../../priv.der 1
+Signing binaries with ecc256 and sha256
 wolfBoot KeyTools (Compiled C version)
 wolfBoot version 2020000
 Update type:          Firmware